monsdar/mattermost-lunchbot-plugin/README.md

 Group chat to Mike and John:
 LunchBot: Hey!
 I think both of you should meet for lunch soon!
 LunchBot: You could talk about Geocaching or Basketball.
+LunchBot: You can finish this pairing by entering `/lunchbot finish`.
+Have fun!

 <two hours later>
 John: /lunchbot finish